The Silver Case: Legacy

 The release of The Silver Case helped establish both Suda and Grasshopper Manufacture in the Japanese gaming industry.
 The themes explored in The Silver Case would recur in later Suda projects, including the internationally released Killer7.
 Suda would later say that, when making Killer7, he tried to revisit and refine the thematic, narrative and gameplay elements he envisioned and developed for The Silver Case.

 An episodic sequel to The Silver Case was developed for mobile platforms by Grasshopper Manufacture.
 Titled The 25th Ward: The Silver Case, it was a text-based adventure game with action commands linked to number inputs.
-The episodes released between October 2005 and March 2007, with later versions releasing between 2007 and 2011: the game was divided into three scenarios of five episodes each.
+The episodes were released between October 2005 and March 2007, with later versions releasing between 2007 and 2011: the game was divided into three scenarios of five episodes each.
 A remake of Ward 25 for the DS was initially planned alongside its predecessor, being announced around the same time.
 It was eventually remade for PlayStation 4 and PC, releasing in 2018.